Puppy Recall – Teaching your puppy to come back when called © Sarah Gleave –

 The concept behind this is what most people get wrong.
 Your puppy is not born knowing what a recall is, so why are you using a command that has not been taught?
 In my method, you are teaching (managing, enticing etc) a recall without using a command yet, this is why you need a long training line.
 The training lead stops your dog from running off and is an essential tool for my recall notes.

-*** Proven method used time and time again on puppies, dogs and established runners***
+*** Proven method used time and time again for puppies, dogs and established runners***

 Prepare – what rewards are you using?
 If in doubt, give the dog a choice.
 What call are you using?
 Name – come?
 Stick to the same command.